artefactual/atom-docs/user-manual/add-edit-content/archival-institutions.rst

 Add a Google map to an archival institution
 -------------------------------------------

+Users can add a Google map to the :term:`view page` for an archival institution showing the location of the institution.
+These instructions require an :term:`administrator` who can make changes to AtoM's settings via the :term:`user interface`.

 .. figure:: images/institution-map.*
-   :align: right
+   :align: center
-   :figwidth: 30%
+   :figwidth: 90%
    :width: 100%
    :alt: Institution view page with Google map

    Institution view page with Google map

-Users can add a Google map to the :term:`view page` for an archival institution showing the location of the institution.
-These instructions do require a systems administrator who can edit AtoM's files from the server.

 1. First, you will need to set up a